In response to the rope-a-dope post, I received a clever email response couched in other sports analogies. I understood all but one: “yellow card.”

 As the comments below point out, black cards are not used in soccer.
 (The card descriptions in this post are based on the rules for Gaelic football.)
 The most pertinent information to take away is that when the term “yellow card” is used figuratively, it signifies a warning.
 On a secondary level, this post can serve to illustrate the fact that for some readers, sports analogies can be a source of confusion.
 The post can also serve as “a yellow card” to writers to take great care when researching a topic they know absolutely nothing about.

-9 Responses to “Yellow Card”
+9 thoughts on “Yellow Card”

 Just a note to say that there no black cards in football (soccer) just the red and yellow.
 Fouls don’t necessarily result in a card (or there would be no players on the pitch after ten minutes), the cards are for more serious offences.
 Two yellow cards result in a red card but if the offence is deemed exceptional it can be a straight red and straight off the pitch for the player.